inf1nityvv/inf1nityvv/README.md

 # Hey there 👋🏼, I'm Bakdaulet

-### AI/ML Engineer
+### AI/ML Engineer | Data Analyst

 ---

 ## About Me
-I’m a results-driven AI Engineer with experience Software Development and Data Analytics.
+I’m a results-driven AI Engineer and Data Analyst.
 I specialize in designing intelligent, data-driven, and user-focused solutions that connect analytical depth with practical software implementation.

 Skilled in Python, SQL, Power BI, Tableau, scikit-learn, TensorFlow, JavaScript, TypeScript, Vue.js, React, and Docker, I bring together data insight, modern development frameworks, and secure engineering practices.
 With a background in cybersecurity and hands-on experience in Cisco networking and system security, I ensure every solution is scalable, maintainable, and resilient.